 Held annually in July at the foot of the majestic Großglockner, Austria's highest peak at 3,798 metres, the Grossglockner Berglauf is one of Europe's most popular mountain running events.
 You can expect the race to sell out several months in advance.

-In 2017, more than 1,200 runners completed the 12.7-kilometre multi-terrain course which is very demanding as it features almost 1,500 metres of ascent.
+In 2018, almost 1,200 runners completed the 12.7-kilometre multi-terrain course which is very demanding as it features almost 1,500 metres of ascent.
 The final kilometre is particularly steep.